christoph-phillips/blog/content/portfolio/book-share-club.md

   - application
 created: 2019-09-18T09:39:22.324Z
 image: /assets/bookshareclub.png
+intro: >-
+  An interactive collaborative sharing website for book clubs built with NodeJS and Passport for authentication.
 description: >-
   Built with the MERN stack, MongoDB, Express, React, and Nodejs.
 This full stack app uses the Google Books API for users to add and request books from